Skip to main content

 Interaction telemetry

 Enable to record non-content interaction signals (clicks, pointer movement, scrolling, key presses).
-Provide a consent checkbox label; participants must accept before signals are recorded.

 Analysis